cjihrig/hapi-auth-signi/README.md

 ## API

 `hapi-auth-signi` is a hapi plugin that exposes an authentication scheme named `'signature'`.
+An authentication strategy of the same name is also created.
 The plugin supports the following configuration options:

 ### `tenants`